phdccltd/phdcc-papers-api/README.md

 ```

 Test that the processes restart after rebooting.
-Typically, both Papers apps are configured to send a mail when they restart.
+Typically, both Papers components are configured to send a mail when they restart.

 You can see what processes are running using the command `pm2 ps`.
 If need be, you can stop and start named apps eg `pm2 stop papersapi`, `pm2 restart papers`, etc.

-To allow for log file recycling, you can ask PM2 to restart all processes once a day using a [crontab]{https://linuxhandbook.com/crontab/) entry, eg overnight.
+To allow for log file recycling, you can ask PM2 to restart all processes once a day using a [crontab](https://linuxhandbook.com/crontab/) entry, eg overnight.
 List your current crontab table using `crontab -l`.
 Use `crontab -e` to edit your crontab table.
-This line restarts all PM2 processes at 03:17 every day:
+This crontab line restarts all PM2 processes at 03:17 every day, server-time:

 ```
 17 3 * * * /usr/bin/node /usr/bin/pm2 restart all >/dev/null 2>/dev/null